s888n/simpleRAG/README.md

 # RAG (Retrieval Augmented Generation)

 https://github.com/user-attachments/assets/2feb802e-71e0-445c-8c9e-05b6a4ef1caf

 ## 1. What is RAG?
+Retrieval-augmented generation (RAG) is a technique for enhancing the accuracy and reliability of generative AI models with facts fetched from external sources.

 - [best explanation of RAG](https://www.youtube.com/watch?v=u47GtXwePms)

+benefits of RAG:

+**building user trust**:
+    Retrieval-augmented generation gives models sources they can cite, like footnotes in a research paper, so users can check any claims.
+That builds trust.

+**clear up ambiguity in a user query**:
+    If a user asks a question that could have multiple interpretations, a retrieval-augmented model can use the context of the conversation to clarify the question and provide a more accurate answer.

+**reduce hallucination**:
+    Generative models can sometimes generate text that is not accurate or relevant to the user query.
+By using retrieval-augmented generation, the model can use facts from external sources to ensure the generated text is accurate and relevant.

+**the implementation process is relatively simple**:
+    The implementation process for retrieval-augmented generation is relatively simple compared to other techniques for enhancing generative models, such as reinforcement learning or adversarial training.

 ## 2. What are Embeddings?